Another great video by William E. Carroll courtesy of the blog Eclectic Orthodoxy.

 Top Posts & Pages

 - Sunday Reflection, Third Sunday of Advent (December 14, 2014): Rejoice!

 - Writings By Teilhard de Chardin

-- Teilhard de Chardin Quote of the Week (August 5, 2013): Mass on the World
+- Teilhard de Chardin Quote of the Week (May 27): Joy and the Presence of God

 - Sunday Reflection, 25th Sunday in Ordinary Time (September 22, 2013): Eric Clapton and Surrendering to God

 - Video of Georgetown Panel Discussion on Teilhard de Chardin's Importance for the 21st Century teilhard.com/2015/07/13/vid… http://t.co/VyyvPnJATN 3 years ago

 - U2, Religion and Spirituality teilhard.com/2015/06/25/u2-… http://t.co/rnHNhgqvzV 3 years ago